Ch-Usman-266/interest-calculator-challenge/README.md

 To run the application locally, follow these steps:

-1. Clone the repository: `git clone `
+1. Clone the repository: `git clone https://github.com/Ch-Usman-266/interest-calculator-challenge/edit/main/README.md`
-2. Navigate to the project directory: `cd interest-calculator-app`
+2. Navigate to the project directory: `cd interest-calculator-challenge`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm start`
 5. Open your browser and visit `http://localhost:3000` to view the app.